YaMo97/java-to-devanagari-translator/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/YaMo97/java-to-devanagari-translator/tags).

+## Branching Strategy

+We use a branching strategy as per [this guide](https://nvie.com/posts/a-successful-git-branching-model/) by Vincent Driessen.

 ## Authors

 * **Yatharth Manocha** - *Initial work* - [YaMo97](https://github.com/YaMo97)